What is it? Fourth generation of Renault’s signature family hatch.

 That distinctive second-generation Megane made way for a more conservative version in 2009, and in total the first three generations of the car have found 540,000 UK buyers.
 But when a floundering Renault announced a major reinvention of itself in 2012, culling several well-known models including the Laguna and Espace and promising a completely new range, we knew the next Renault Megane would be something different.
 It’s taken four years, but the car has lived up to the billing.

 Arriving on UK roads from July, the new Megane instantly draws attention.
-The body is longer by 64mm, its roof 25mm lower than its predecessor.
-It might be the same width, but the front wheels sit some 47mm wider apart, the rears 39mm, on a wheelbase extended by 28mm.
+The body is longer by 6cmm, its roof an inch lower than its predecessor.
+It might be the same width, but the front wheels sit some 5cm wider apart, the rears 4cm, on a wheelbase extended by 3cm.

-All this comes courtesy of the bang up-to-date CLF platform of the Renault-Nissan alliance – architecture that will be under 70 per cent of the two brand’s products by 2020.
+All this comes courtesy of the bang up-to-date CLF platform of the Renault-Nissan alliance – architecture that will be under 70% of the two brand’s products by 2020.
 It already underpins the recently-launched Kadjar SUV, the soon-to-launch Scenic MPV, and the Talisman from the next class up, a car that has donated quite a bit else to the new Megane.

 Notable among these gifts are the visuals – the new Renault Megane is far bolder than its predecessor, with edgy styling, sharp creases and a highly purposeful front end, dominated by a perhaps slightly too in-your-face big diamond logo and the distinctive LED edge lighting, fitted both front and rear.